SolaceDev/solace-dev-tutorials/src/pages/samples/solace-samples-semp/generate-semp-client-lib.md

 ## Overview

 The Solace Element Management Protocol (SEMP) API is based on the [OpenAPI (a.k.a.
-Swagger) specification]({{ site.swagger-spec }}){:target="_top"}, which enables an object oriented approach to the management of Solace Messaging by specifying management objects with valid operations and properties.
+Swagger) specification](https://swagger.io/specification/), which enables an object oriented approach to the management of Solace Messaging by specifying management objects with valid operations and properties.

 * The API is defined as a JSON or YAML formatted specification
 * From this specification it is possible to programmatically generate client libraries in most popular languages